Vonage/vivid/components/snackbar/readme.md

 This won't change the auto-dismiss behaviour, but will let the user to close the snackbar even earlier.

 `vwc-snackbar` allows to add a single action button, if needed.
+This is achievable via the `action` slot, as in example above and read more on this in API section below.

 #### Legacy (Volta)